 Again, the number of tracks you need depends on your requirements.
 If you have a professional studio, the greater the number of tracks, the better, however, for a home studio, a smaller number of tracks work fine as well.
 Most of the time, multitrack recorders offer 6, 8, 16, 24, or 32 tracks.
 Now, this is up to the user, he or she needs to understand the requirements of his/her recording studio and invest in a multitrack recorder accordingly.

-The larger the battery the better.
-Getting a low battery signal among your recording sessions is the worst thing ever.
+The larger the battery, the better.
+Getting a low battery signal during your recording sessions is the worst thing ever.
 Since the device takes some time to charge.
 Hence, a recorder with an extended battery life works well in all situations whether it is in a home studio, in a professional studio, or during longer tripe.
-However, with a larger battery comes a larger price, thus, you might have to strike a balance between the cost and the battery.
+However, with a larger battery comes a larger price.
+Thus, you might have to strike a balance between the cost and the battery.

 Check out how to build a home recording studio for under $600, and start music production today!